Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/best_practices.md

 Rivals doesn't do a great job of this itself.
 The variable to see if a character can cancel their current action into a wall jump is `can_wall_jump`.
 Can you guess the variable to see if a character has a remaining wall jump?
 It's `has_walljump`.
-Try to make your code obvious.
+Try to make your code obvious, and avoid creased foreheads.

 # Duplication